-The Company is engaged in the retail food industry, operating supermarkets in Florida, Georgia, Alabama, South Carolina, Tennessee and North Carolina.
-The Company plans to expand its retail operations into Virginia in 2017.
+The Company is engaged in the retail food industry, operating supermarkets in Florida, Georgia, Alabama, South Carolina, Tennessee, North Carolina and Virginia.
 The Company has no other significant lines of business or industry segments.
-As of December 31, 2016, the Company operated 1,136 supermarkets including 774 located in Florida, 184 in Georgia, 63 in Alabama, 57 in South Carolina, 39 in Tennessee and 19 in North Carolina.
-In 2016, 32 supermarkets were opened (including seven replacement supermarkets) and 156 supermarkets were remodeled.
-During 2016, the Company opened 15 supermarkets in Florida, eight in North Carolina, three in Georgia, three in South Carolina, two in Alabama and one in Tennessee.
-Ten supermarkets were closed during the period.
-Of the seven replacement supermarkets opened during 2016, one replaced two of the supermarkets closed in 2016, four replaced supermarkets also closed in 2016 and two replaced supermarkets closed in 2015 that were replaced on site.
-The four remaining supermarkets closed in 2016 will be replaced on site in subsequent periods.
+As of December 30, 2017, the Company operated 1,167 supermarkets including 779 located in Florida, 186 in Georgia, 65 in Alabama, 58 in South Carolina, 41 in Tennessee, 30 in North Carolina and eight in Virginia.
+In 2017, 44 supermarkets were opened (including nine replacement supermarkets) and 132 supermarkets were remodeled.
+During 2017, the Company opened 17 supermarkets in Florida, 11 in North Carolina, eight in Virginia, two in Georgia, two in Alabama, two in South Carolina and two in Tennessee.
+Thirteen supermarkets were closed during the period.
+The nine replacement supermarkets that opened in 2017 replaced five of the supermarkets closed in 2017 and four supermarkets closed in 2016.
+The eight remaining supermarkets closed in 2017 will be replaced on site in subsequent periods.
 In the normal course of operations, the Company replaces supermarkets and closes supermarkets that are not meeting performance expectations.
 The impact of future supermarket closings is not expected to be material.

 The Company's revenues are earned and cash is generated as merchandise is sold to customers.
 Income is earned by selling merchandise at price levels that produce sales in excess of the cost of merchandise sold and operating and administrative expenses.
 The Company has generally been able to increase revenues and net earnings from year to year.
 Further, the Company has been able to meet its cash requirements from internally generated funds without the need for debt financing.
-The Company's year end cash balances are impacted by its operating results as well as by capital expenditures, investment transactions, stock repurchases and dividend payments.
+The Company's year end cash balances are impacted by its operating results as well as by capital expenditures, investment transactions, common stock repurchases and dividend payments.

 The Company sells a variety of merchandise to generate revenues.
 This merchandise includes grocery (including dairy, produce, deli, bakery, meat and seafood), health and beauty care, general merchandise and other products and services.
 Most of the Company's supermarkets also have pharmacy and floral departments.
-Merchandise includes a variety of nationally advertised and private label brands as well as unbranded merchandise such as produce, meat and seafood.
+Merchandise includes a variety of nationally advertised and private label brands as well as unbranded products such as produce, meat and seafood.
 The Company's private label brands play an important role in its merchandising strategy.